Sentia/activemerchant-bpoint/Readme.md

 # activemerchant-bpoint

 ActiveMerchant Bpoint is an add-on for ActiveMerchant which provides a gateway for the Commonwealth Bank of Australia's BPOINT merchant gateway.
+Development on the gem has been sponsored by [Sentia Australia](http://www.sentia.com.au/).

 ## Installation
 Before installing the gem you should have a BPOINT account ready to use.
 If not then [Contact the commonwealth bank of australia for more info.](http://www.bpoint.com.au/bpoint/business/contact.html)